Canon 1D Mark IV vs 7D Mark II

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D Mark IV and the 7D Mark II have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Canon 7D II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.